 - What Information 4.0 is, and the context in which it arose and exists

-- Some of Information 4.0’s leading technologies
+- Some of Information 4.0’s leading technologies and how to approach the content

 - Information 4.0’s potential impact on technical communication.